martinsbriedis/StuVulWebsite2020/content/members/baptiste_schmidt/_index.md

 ---
 # Display name
-name: Tom Mason
+name: Baptiste Schmidt

 # Username (this should match the folder name)
-authors:
+author:
-- tom
+- baptiste_schmidt

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoc
+role: Researcher

 # Organizations/Affiliations
 organizations: